Duncan Program Adapts Pre-natal and Early Years Supports for Pandemic with United Way Help

 Based in Duncan, the program provides expectant mothers with health education, counselling, vitamins and food supplements, group sessions with other new parents and more.
 Aimed at supporting vulnerable parents, the program serves to keep them connected to a support network and to give their children a strong start at life.

 The Early Years program continues that support into the first few years of the child’s life, continuing with infant development education, self-care, food support and more.

-“We have 100 families on our caseload right now, which is sizeable for a community this size,” says Laura Sjole, co-ordinator for the two programs.
+“We have 100 families on our caseload right now, which is sizeable for a community this size,” says Laura Sjolie, co-ordinator for the two programs.
 “All of our families are under the poverty line.”

 She recalls one woman who has been couch-surfing for a year and a half.
 She’s on the verge of kidney failure, and also caring for four children, including a three-month-old.
 The Hiiye’yu Lelum Society aims to improve those circumstances.

-“If we can keep in people’s lives and keep building that community, providing food, education, birth control access, bringing all of those pieces, dental for kids, then we’re keeping those families engaged and involved, and also doing a lot of strengthening,” says Sjole.
+“If we can keep in people’s lives and keep building that community, providing food, education, birth control access, bringing all of those pieces, dental for kids, then we’re keeping those families engaged and involved, and also doing a lot of strengthening,” says Sjolie.
 “People can lean on each other for peer support, get out and be active … it keeps people from falling through the cracks.”